-Bill of Sale in Tennessee
+Bill of Sale Requirements in Tennessee

-- The name, address, and signature of the previous owner
+- The name, address, and signature of the previous owner.

-- The name and address of the new owner
+- The name and address of the new owner.

-- The year, make, and vehicle identification number (VIN) of the vehicle
+- The year, make, and vehicle identification number (VIN) of the vehicle.

-- The date of sale
+- The date of sale.

-- The signature of a notary public
+- The signature of a notary public.

 When you purchase a vehicle outright, it's important that the seller provides you with the current title, signed by both of you.
 You and the seller should each keep a notarized bill of sale for the transaction.

-To assist you in finding a form, we provide links to generic forms from our sponsors.
+To assist you in finding a form, we provide generic bill of sale forms for your use.